 -Writers who are women, non-binary, and gender non-conforming are eligible to apply; Projects with more than one writer may be considered as long as all writers identify as women, non-binary, or gender non-conforming;

--Projects (pilots or spec scripts) must be written in English and no more than 60 pages;
+-Projects (pilots) must be written in English and no more than 60 pages;

--If chosen as a finalist, you will be asked to submit a one-page personal statement;
+-If chosen as a finalist, you will be asked to submit the answers to additional questions;

--If you have previously attended the lab, you cannot reapply for five years, but if you have been a part of the Screenwriter lab you can submit a project to the TV lab and vice-versa;
+-If you have previously attended the lab, you cannot reapply for five years, but if you have been a part of the TV lab, you can submit a project to the Screenwriters lab and vice-versa;